 What is interesting about these elections, beyond the reform is that it left room for the main opposition bloc to affirm its popularity.
 The main opposition group – a Jordanian branch of the Muslim Brotherhood – competed for the first time in almost a decade, after boycotting two previous rounds of elections invoking that “one man, one vote” system favored only government’s traditional tribal supporters.
 The Muslim Brotherhood is a political group that finds its origins in Egypt back in 1928 and encompasses an Islamist agenda.
 The group came to Jordan in the 1950s after King HUSSEIN offered it a safe harbor from Gamal Abdel NASSER, the President of Egypt back in those times and rival of the king, who tried to annihilate the political influence of the Muslim Brotherhood.

 In the Jordanian elections of 2016, the Islamic Action Front (IAF), the political arm of the Muslim Brotherhood, a skillful opposition movement connected, proved the most organized entity.
 The IAF represents the mother Muslim Brotherhood group, which is deemed illegal in Jordan.
-However it established 20 lists running under Al Islah bloc, or the national reform coalition, comprising Christians, members of other political parties and tribal leaders, in a conquest to rebrand itself as a moderate political voice catering for all Jordanians.
+However it established 20 lists running under Al Islah bloc, or the national reform coalition, comprising Christians, members of other political parties, and tribal leaders, in a conquest to rebrand itself as a moderate political voice catering for all Jordanians.
 The IAF is contesting nearly every parliamentary seat after the governmental pressure almost brought it to dissolution point in the past.

 Elections in Jordan have been generally disputed because they are thought to favor East Bank constituencies, mostly populated by Jordanian tribes’ descendants over the crowded urban areas inhabited by Jordanians of Palestinian descent, implying a higher degree of political stakes.[iii]
 The political empowerment of Jordanians of Palestinian origin is a very delicate topic in a country with many citizens of Palestinian origin, outnumbering in some areas the native Jordanians.
-Nonetheless, the Muslim Brotherhood in Jordan was allowed to operate through the means of vast networks of charities, hospitals and mosques, winning the hearts and minds of the habitants of the slums and Palestinian refugee camps.[iv]
+Nonetheless, the Muslim Brotherhood in Jordan was allowed to operate through the means of vast networks of charities, hospitals, and mosques, winning the hearts and minds of the inhabitants of the slums and Palestinian refugee camps.[iv]

 The Islamist party last participated in elections in 2007, preparing a political comeback and reshuffle of its political views after boycotting elections in 2010 and 2013, disagreeing over the electoral laws back then.
 In order to achieve striking results this year, the IAF has mobilized a different type of electorate.
 The green flags and banners, reminders of Islamic symbols were gone.
 They were replaced by white banners written with the word “reform” in the middle.
 Christians and women were at the forefront of the campaign, while Islam was not mentioned once, betting on political moderation.
 Throughout the capital Amman the election posters of the Brotherhood candidates were displayed prominently.
 At public debates in the capital, a traditional stronghold, they rallied cheering crowds that sang nationalist and Bedouin folk songs.
 The tone was not alike the previous rallies of the Islamist movements.[v]